szilvia-csernus/community-transport/README.md

 ![Landing page](readme-images/mockup.jpeg)

-> This project was created for [Code Institute](www.codeintitute.net)'s Web Development Course as the Third Milestone Project (MS3) - Data Centric Fullstack Development Project - for assessment purposes.
+> This project was created for [Code Institute](www.codeintitute.net)'s Web Development Course as the Third Milestone Project (MS3) - Data Centric App Development Project - for assessment purposes.

 Not for public use.